Code-Institute-Submissions/onadj-electricity4you.com/README.md

 # Special Thanks:

 - I would like to thank the Code Institute for its excellent support over the past year.
-I especially want to thank all the members of the Code Institute Tutors Support who had great patience and kindness in my every question.
+I especially want to thank all the members of the Code Institute Tutors Support who had great patience,helpfulness and kindness in my every question.